Hopf cocycles associated to pointed and copointed deformations over S3: Preliminaries

-Given $\sigma\in Z^2(H)$, it is possible to define a new multiplication on the vector space $H$ in such a way that this produces a new Hopf algebra $H_\sigma$, with the same comultiplication $\Delta$.
-We say that a Hopf algebra is a cocycle deformation of $H$ if it isomorphic to $H_\sigma$, for some $\sigma$.
+Given $\sigma\in Z^2(H)$, it is possible to define a new multiplication $m_\sigma$ as in \eqref{eqn:mult-def} on the vector space $H$ in such a way that this produces a new Hopf algebra $H_\sigma$, with the same comultiplication $\Delta$.
+We say that a Hopf algebra is a cocycle deformation of $H$ if it is isomorphic to $H_\sigma$, for some $\sigma$.

 A (right) cleft object for $H$ is a right comodule algebra $C$ for which there exists a convolution invertible comodule isomorphism $\gamma\colon H\to C$, with $\gamma(1)=1$, known as the {\it section}.
 In this setting, it is possible to define a Hopf 2-cocycle for $H$ via